 A Pioneer Christmas: Traditions Across America

-This program explores the various traditional celebrations of the Christmas season as they might be found across this country during the latter part of the 19th century.
-As people moved westward, they brought their traditions for celebrating the season with them and learned to adapt them to their new environment.
+This program explores the various traditional celebrations of the Christmas season as they might be found, across this country during the latter part of the 19th century.
+As people moved westward, they brought their traditions for celebrating the season with them and adapted them to their new environment.

-When people gathered to celebrate the holiday there would be music, dancing, and the singing of carols.
-This program encourages the audience to learn the history of and to sing some traditional carols that were popular during this era.
+When people gathered to celebrate the holiday, there would be music, dancing, and the singing of carols.
+During this program, the audience will learn the history of and be encouraged to sing some traditional carols that were popular in this era.